telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ### Entity creation

-Orion Context Broker will start in an empty state, so first of all we need to make it aware of the existence of certain entities.
+Orion Context Broker starts in an empty state, so first of all we need to make it is aware of the existence of certain entities.
 In particular, we are going to "create" Room1 and Room2 entities, each one with two attributes (temperature and pressure).
 We do this using the `POST /v2/entities` operation.

 First, we are going to create Room1.
-Let's assume that at entity creation time temperature and pressure of Room1 are 23 ºC and 720 mmHg respectively.
+Let's assume that at entity creation time, temperature and pressure of Room1 are 23 ºC and 720 mmHg respectively.

 ```